swagtoy/treebird/docs/INSTALL.md

 Run `make`.
 This will also clone mastodont-c, and compile both it and Treebird.

-If you `git pull` any changes, `make update` should be run after updating, as it ensures the library is up to date.
+If you `git pull` any changes, `make update` should be run after updating, as it ensures that mastodont-c is up to date.

 ## Installation